main-educational/intro_nilearn/_sources/functional-connectivity-with-nilearn.md

 To get a sense of the problem, the quickest method is to just look at some data.
 You may have your own data locally that you'd like to work with.
 Nilearn also provides access to several neuroimaging data sets and atlases (we'll talk about these a bit later).
+These datasets are great for developing your analysis workflow and testing new features!

 These data sets (and atlases) are only accessible because research groups chose to make their collected data publicly available.
 We owe them a huge thank you for this!